F.W. Woolworth opens in Germany, 1927

 When it came to siting their stores, the German Board drew on Miller's expertise.
 In 1909-10 he had learnt from the Founder and had negotiated some of the first British leases.
 The formula had taken hold much quickly than across the Atlantic.
 In its first five years the UK operation had grown to 44 stores.
 In the same period the 5 & 10¢ had established only five.

 The Northern coastal City of Bremen became home to the first F. W. Woolworth Co.
 GmbH store.
 The selection mirrored the British pattern.
 In the UK the North West seaport of Liverpool had become 'ground zero'.
 There were other parallels too.
 A preview was held on the Friday afternoon before opening.
 Local VIPs and the media joined shoppers for an inspection, and were entertained by an orchestra and given refreshments.
 The store opened for business at 8.30am the following morning.

 The German opening helped to confirm the New York parent company as the first global Retail Brand.
 The Woolworth look, which had taken shape as part of $65m merger in 1912, was already consistently applied across the USA and (adjusted for Canadian-French speakers as appropriate) throughout the former S.H.
 Knox and E.P.
 Charlton stores to the east and west of the Rockies.
 It had been successfully translated for the English stores in 1909, spreading to Scotland and Wales in 1913 and Ireland in 1914.

-In 1927 progress accelerated.
-The first store opened in Spanish-speaking Havana, Cuba.
-In Germany, the new Bremen store was quickly joined by branches in Offenbach, Brilon and Heiligenhaus en-route to Berlin.
-With the exception of the small GmbH suffix and the local currency on the fascia, the look matched sister stores in eight countries spread three thousand miles across the globe.
+In 1928 progress accelerated.
+The new Bremen store was quickly joined by branches in Offenbach, Brilon and Heiligenhaus en-route to Berlin.
+With the exception of the small GmbH suffix and the local currency on the fascia, the look matched sister stores in seven countries spread three thousand miles across the globe.